Updated Mar 29, 2026

-Yes.
 In the National Student Survey (NSS), the Availability of teaching staff theme is strongly positive overall (index +43.6), with full‑time students more upbeat (+46.4) than part‑time peers (+34.0).
 In marketing, students also rate their Teaching Staff highly (+36.0), though remote learning dampens access and interaction (Remote learning −32.8).
-Across the sector these patterns place predictable access windows, response‑time standards and multiple contact routes at the centre of programme practice.
+These patterns show why predictable access windows, response‑time standards and multiple contact routes deserve attention in programme design.

 Staff accessibility underpins academic guidance, timely feedback and belonging.
-Students notice response speed, tone and consistency.
-Techniques such as text analysis of student surveys surface where coverage, timetabling and channel choice fall short.
-By acting on this student voice, institutions provide accessible routes to advice and feedback and sustain satisfaction.
+Text analysis of student surveys helps teams spot where coverage, timetabling and channel choice fall short, so they can act on student voice before frustration hardens into dissatisfaction.

 How does email communication with lecturers affect students?

-Email remains the default bridge between students and lecturers.
-Delayed or unprofessional replies slow academic progression and discourage help‑seeking.
+Email remains the default bridge between students and lecturers, so clear email practice protects momentum and reduces unnecessary stress.
+Delayed or unprofessional replies slow academic progression and discourage help‑seeking, which reinforces how communication shapes learning for marketing students.
 Early in transition, students rely on email to build rapport; weak communication erodes trust in the support system.

 Set reply‑time expectations, use a shared programme inbox with a coverage rota, and provide brief closing summaries with next steps.
-This protects students’ time, reduces anxiety and models professional practice.
+This gives students clarity, protects their time, reduces anxiety and models professional practice.

 How should programmes design staff availability?

-Predictable, multi‑channel access works better than ad‑hoc availability.
+Predictable, multi‑channel access works better than ad‑hoc availability because students know where help will come from.
 On‑campus students benefit from visible office hours and short, bookable drop‑ins aligned to the teaching week.
 Working, commuting or caring students often need early‑evening slots and asynchronous options.
 Online discussion boards monitored by the module team, clear alternatives when a named academic is unavailable, and light‑touch escalation via the programme office ensure continuity.

-Accessible routes matter for disabled students: captioned recordings of Q&A, written follow‑ups to verbal guidance and straightforward booking systems reduce barriers.
-Publishing simple coverage per module and communicating response expectations builds confidence across the cohort.
+Accessible routes matter for disabled students: captioned Q&A recordings, written follow‑ups to verbal guidance and straightforward booking systems reduce barriers.
+Publishing simple coverage by module and communicating response expectations builds confidence across the cohort.

 When do helpful, supportive lecturers make the difference?

-Students flourish when staff are approachable and proactive in offering guidance.
-For marketing students, who learn through applied discussion and live examples, helpful lecturers connect theory to practice and motivate engagement.
+Approachable, proactive lecturers make it easier for students to apply feedback, stay motivated and ask for help early, echoing what marketing students say about teaching staff.
+For marketing students, who learn through applied discussion and live examples, helpful lecturers connect theory to practice and sustain engagement.
 By listening to student feedback and adjusting how they structure contact and assessment support, lecturers strengthen community and collaboration and model the customer‑insight mindsets they teach.

 What makes it hard for students to reach staff, and how do we remove barriers?